ajayboddu-2006/RISC-V_MYTH_Program/Docs/TL-Verilog.md

 # **Transaction-Level Verilog (TL-Verilog)**
 TL-Verilog is an emerging extension to SystemVerilog that supports transaction-level design methodology.
-In transaction-level design, a **transaction** is an entity that moves through a microarchitecture.
+In transaction-level design, a transaction is an entity that moves through a microarchitecture.
 It is operated upon and steered through the machinery by flow components such as pipelines, arbiters, and queues.
-A transaction might be a **machine instruction, a flit of a packet, or a memory read/write**.
+A transaction might be a machine instruction, a flit of a packet, or a memory read/write.
 The flow of a transaction can be established independently from the logic that operates on the transaction.

 ---